“Sail away from the safe harbour. Catch the trade winds in your sail. Explore. Dream. Discover.” – Mark Twain

 1. Learn some of the language

-If you’re in a non-English speaking country, learn as much of the language as you can.
-I have always enjoyed learning new languages and therefore make an effort to speak the language of a new country when I go abroad.
-Few English speakers make much effort to learn new languages, so you’d be surprised how many people are pleased to hear you speak their language abroad, even if you don’t do it well.
+If you’re in a country where people speak a different language to you, try and learn a few phrases.
+I have always enjoyed learning new languages and it has been really fun to learn and speak these when I go abroad.
+You might be surprised just how many are pleased to hear you speak their language, even if you don’t do it well.
 It does take courage but it is so rewarding and encouraging when you’re understood.

 2. Try trips alone